IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-your-first-nodejs-app.md

 The Node.js application is packaged into a CICS bundle on the workstation, uploaded to a directory on z/OS, and is running in CICS.

-{% include tip.html content="[Best practice for developing Node.js applications](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.5.0/applications/developing/node/best-practice.html) provides guidance on setting and using environment variables and graceful application termination." %}
+{% include tip.html content="When writing your own application, follow the guidance in [Best practice for developing Node.js applications](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.5.0/applications/developing/node/best-practice.html) to use environment variables and enable the application to terminate gracefully." %}